rutukansara/rutukansara/README.md

 ### Hi there 👋

-I'm a Master's in Applied Data Science student.
+I'm a Master's in Applied Data Science student, currently looking for a Summer 2024 Internship.

 🔭 I'm passionately exploring the world of programming, one LeetCode problem at a time :D